lnardon/NotionThemer/README.md

 ## How it works

-With this extension you select the color of each area of the notion website by supplying the HEX Code of the chosen color
+Choose the desired color for the area in the respective color picker and click apply.

 ## Installation